How JMT protects a transaction

 - Reviews seller documents within 1–2 business days during business hours.

-- Re-checks expiring licenses and flags documents that are about to lapse.
+- Re-checks licenses nearing expiry and flags documents about to lapse.

-- Suspends sellers when serious issues are raised; restores when resolved.
+- Suspends sellers when a serious issue is raised, and restores access once it's resolved.

 What you do as buyer

-- Look for the Verified seller badge on listings before sending inquiries.
+- Look for the Verified seller badge on a listing before sending an inquiry.

-- Flag any listing that looks misrepresented through the inquiry channel.
+- Report any listing that looks misrepresented through the inquiry channel.

-- Use the JMT inquiry inbox rather than off-platform contact channels.
+- Use JMT's inquiry channel rather than off-platform contact.

 Sanctions & export controls

-JMT screens buyers and sellers against publicly available sanctions data.
-Users flagged on a sanctions list cannot complete inquiries, offers, or transactions.
-We also block transactions to sanctioned destination countries.
+JMT screens buyers and sellers against publicly available sanctions information.
+A flagged party cannot complete inquiries, quotations, or transactions, and JMT does not process transactions to sanctioned destination countries.

-Japan applies its own export-control rules (METI / 外為法) on top of any rules in your destination country.
-JMT helps with documentation but does not act as your export-control compliance officer; final responsibility for import licensing and customs sits with you.
+Japan applies its own export-control rules (administered by METI under the Foreign Exchange and Foreign Trade Act) in addition to any rules in your destination country.
+JMT helps with documentation but is not your export-control compliance officer — final responsibility for import licensing and customs sits with you.

-If a transaction is flagged for compliance review, JMT pauses payout, notifies the seller and buyer in their respective hubs, and investigates.
-Most flags are resolved quickly; serious flags can permanently block a transaction.
+If a transaction is flagged for compliance review, JMT pauses payout, notifies both sides through their hubs, and investigates.
+Most flags resolve quickly; a serious flag can permanently block a transaction.

 What JMT does

-- Runs sanctions screening on signup and re-checks periodically.
+- Runs sanctions screening at signup and re-checks periodically.

-- Blocks transactions to sanctioned countries and persons.
+- Blocks transactions involving sanctioned countries or persons.

-- Holds payout when a chassis mismatch or other compliance flag is open.
+- Pauses payout while a chassis mismatch or other compliance flag is open.

 JMT protects the transaction process.
-JMT does not guarantee mechanical condition beyond what is disclosed by the seller, does not act as an inspection company, and does not provide legal advice on import compliance in your destination country.
+JMT does not guarantee a machine's mechanical condition beyond what the seller discloses, does not act as an inspection company, and does not provide legal advice on import compliance in your destination country.

-Shipping, import duties, local taxes, customs clearance, and destination-country regulatory requirements remain buyer-side responsibilities unless we have separately agreed otherwise in writing.
+Shipping, import duties, local taxes, customs clearance, and destination-country regulatory requirements remain buyer-side responsibilities unless we've separately agreed otherwise in writing.

 When in doubt, contact JMT before paying.
-We will tell you in plain language what we can and cannot stand behind for your specific transaction.
+We'll explain in plain language what we can and can't stand behind for your specific transaction.